tonyg/syndicate/racket/FAQ.md

   while the second says
   > OVER THERE, I am interested in assertions 'hello

-  The former is necessary for the local network to route events to us, and the latter is necessary for the remote network to route events to the local network.
+  The former is necessary for the local dataspace to route events to us, and the latter is necessary for the remote dataspace to route events to the local dataspace.

   Implicit in any `sub` call with N>0 meta-level, therefore, is the construction of a whole *chain* of subscriptions, relaying information